cjcalabresephd/cjcalabresephd.github.io/_pages/research-lab.md

 layout: single
 ---

-## Lab Photo

 ![Lab Photo](/images/lab/lab-photo.jpg)

 Welcome to the **Health Communication and Digital Innovation Research Group** at Clemson University!
 Our research focuses on understanding how media messaging and persuasive technologies influence human behaviors, particularly in the context of health.

 ---

 ## Research Areas

-- Digital health interventions
+- Online health interventions
 - Media effects and persuasion
 - Health misinformation
+- Persuasive technologies
 - AI and health communication

 ---